FxKu/audit/README.md

 for PostgreSQL.

 However, here are some plans I have for the near future:
-* Have a more intelligent way to generate JSON records, e.g. if several updates happend on the same column, I'm only interested in the oldest version.
-Instead of updating a JSON object several times I should rather build up the object peace by peace.
-Get the first JSON diff after date x, proceed to the next diff, get it's elements but exclude keys I've already collected etc. Any suggestions how to do this?
 * Have another table to store metadata of additional created schemas for former table / database states.
 * Being able to update views of restored tables.